-We consider country risk as the key determinant of our risk of contributing to, or being directly linked to modern slavery practices.
+We consider country risk as the key determinant of our risk of contributing to or being directly linked to modern slavery practices.

-In FY23, the majority of our Tier 1 suppliers were assessed as at low risk of modern slavery based on country risk, with 97% of our suppliers based in Australia.
+After integrating updated country risk data from the Global Slavery Index 2023, we then revised our inherent risk assessment of Tier 1 suppliers, who for FY24 were assessed as a low risk of modern slavery based on country risk, with 99% of our suppliers based in Australia.